swagger-api/swagger-editor/README.md

 ```

 This bundle is suited for consumption by 3rd parties,
-which want to use SwaggerIDE as a library in their own applications and have their own build process.
+which want to use SwaggerEditor as a library in their own applications and have their own build process.

 **dist/umd/**